 You might not have to pay a debt if:

-it’s been six years or more since you made a payment or were in contact with the creditor
+it's been 5 years or more since you made a payment or were in contact with the creditor

 there was a problem when you signed the agreement, for example if you were pressured into signing it or the agreement wasn’t clear